 If the City declares a storm event during the nonscheduled portion of the year we will chip the resulting debris until the entire City is cleared.
 A declared storm event will be posted on the Website and the electronic marquee sign at City Hall.

-During the normal nonscheduled portion of the year Republic Services will pick up your limbs on yard waste day.
+During the normal nonscheduled portion of the year, Waste Connections will pick up your limbs on yard waste day.
 The plant matter must be bundled and tied.
 The bundles must be no more than 4 feet long, no more than 24 inches in diameter, and weigh no more than 50 pounds each.
-No limit on number of bundles you can put out.
+No limit on number of bundles put out.

 Snow and Ice Removal - The Public Works Department is equipped and staffed to remove snow and ice from our city's streets.
 City Ordinance requires that no vehicles be parked on city streets during times of winter storm conditions, or an emergency is declared by the Mayor or the Director of Public Works.
 During these times, the city allows temporary parking in your yard.
 Tickets will be issued to those vehicles in violation of this ordinance.